Seasonal Freebie

 The students can digitally build the number 100 with cubes or pattern blocks.
 They can also practice tracing the number 100.
 Plus, they can locate and cover the number 100.

 For this activity, you will need either a hundreds chart poster or digital hundreds chart.
-Before sharing your screen, cover one of the numbers by placing a shape over the number.
+Before projecting your screen, cover one of the numbers by placing a shape over the number.
 Share your screen and have your students guess the missing number.
 If they need extra support, you can count until you reach that number.

 Another variation is naming a specific number and having the students use the hundreds chart to name one more or one less.
 For older students, you can have them tell you ten more or ten less.

-Virtual 100th Day of School Activities for Writing
+Digital 100th Day of School Activities for Writing

 Something I Couldn’t Do 100 Days Ago